LuiseFreese/blog/iceberg-model.md

 ![iceberg model of visible events and unvisble patterns, systems and mental models](https://github.com/LuiseFreese/blog/blob/main/media/iceberg.jpg "The iceberg model - a tool to get the bigger picture")

-We will
+As we know, that an iceberg shows only its tip above the water and that most of it is hidden underneath it, it works as a good metaphor for things that are not visible obviously to us.
+The iceberg model introduces us to 4 different stages, which we will uncover now:

 * Events:

 Very visbibly, we will find events.
 An event is the answer to the question *What is happening right now?*
 On this level, people only *react* on what just happened and then stop to think about it.
+For example: "I caught a cold."

 * Patterns:

 Already underneath the surface, we will find patterns: *What has been happening over time?
 What are the trends?*
-On this level, people think about what led to the visible event and try to connect the dots.
+On this level, people think about what led to the visible event and try to connect the dots, for example: "I caught a cold more often in the past when I slept less".

 * Structures:

 Digging one level deeper, we will see which system supports and influences these patterns: *What's influencing these patterns?
 Where are the connections between patterns?*
-On this level, people think about what influences these patterns and try to understand the *Why*.
+On this level, people think about what influences these patterns and try to understand the *Why*, for example: "Working crazy hours, worrying about problems at work and eating late night affected my quality of sleep".

 * Mental models:

-Finally, we will investigate, *what values, beliefs or assumptions shape the system and keep it in place?* People now dig into which thinking generated the structures that are in place.
+Finally, we will investigate, *what values, beliefs or assumptions shape the system and keep it in place?* People now dig into which thinking generated the structures that are in place, for example: "Our belief of "work is the most important thing, even more important than health and the more I do the more valuable I am" led to my behavior (which seemed to be normal, because everyone did that) which resulted in physical manifestation of unhealthy work ethics that showed as catching colds easily"

 Let's have a look on how this works in the "old world"